 If you have a 30 gallons reef tank with predominantly soft corals and LPS, you should aim for a total tank turnover of 10-20 times, meaning you need 300-600 GPH.
 Suppose the tank contains mainly SPS, the required turnover is 20-40 times; in other words, 600-1200 GPH.

 TIPS: You had better research well to find the best setup for your tanks, and I’ll suggest buying a wavemaker with adjustable flow.
 Because if in full flow it’s too high for the tank, you may switch to lower settings.

 How To Choose The Best Wavemaker For A Tank

-Wavemakers are available at wide ranges of prices.
-Depending on the capacity, functionality, and brand, it varies in the range of 50$ dollar to as high as 300$.
+Wavemakers are available at a wide range of prices.
+Depending on the capacity, functionality, and brand, it varies in the range of 50$ dollars to as high as 300$.

 Wavemakers without built-in controllers are relatively cheap.
 However, you may enjoy the different settings of waves, speed, and power.
 In that case, you have to buy one with a controller at a higher price.

 Warranty & Customer Service

 Warranty and customer service are significant.
 Products with a warranty reveal the manufacturers’ confidence, and they are willing to take responsibility for their products.